Skip to content

 Triploid and Tetraploid cannabis plants possess over two sets of chromosomes in each cell.
 As the names suggest, triploid has three sets (30 total), and tetraploid has four (40 total).
 Triploid cannabis plants pass on a set from one parent and two sets from the other, while tetraploid pass along two from each parent.

-Advantages of Triploid and Tetraploid Seeds
+The Advantages of Growing Triploid and Tetraploid Cannabis

 More sets of chromosomes offer numerous advantages for cannabis cultivators.
 The plants adapt better to adverse weather, stress, and environmental conditions because of their expansive genetic profiles.
 Polyploid cannabis also has increased vigor, larger cell wall size, far fewer seeds, and is better for biomass production.